aanew1/GI-Bill-Decision-Tool/README.md

 * Add Fair Market Rents:  Explored Living Wage Calculator hosted at https://livingwage.mit.edu/.
 This site expressly prohibits scraping the data for more than 10 sites.
 This led me to look to the source data for housing specifically after reading the documentation at https://livingwage.mit.edu/resources/living_wage_technical_documentation.pdf, accessed on 20 March, 2026.
-HUD’s Office of Policy Development and Research (PD&R)
+HUD’s Office of Policy Development and Research (PD&R) This product uses the HUD User Data API but is not endorsed or certified by HUD User.